bjk127/Tax-Fraud-and-NLP-Demo/README.md

 Above image from Schrodt (2006) who divided the CAMEO ontology into lower-resolution categories, called QuadClass.
 Used in Beieler's (2016) study.

 ### CAMEO Example, Beieler (2016)
-* [Study](https://arxiv.org/pdf/1609.06239.pdf)] demonstrated modern approaches to NLP and deep neural networks that can be used on politically relevant text-data.
+*[Study](https://arxiv.org/pdf/1609.06239.pdf)] demonstrated modern approaches to NLP and deep neural networks that can be used on politically relevant text-data.
 * Methods are able to be used across ontologies and languages (e.g., Spanish, Chinese, etc.).
 * Example of how NLP and deep learning can automatically classify events according to ontology.

 #### About the study
-* Current state-of-the-art for CAMEO event extraction is presented by the [PETRARCH2 coder](https://github.com/openeventdata/petrarch2)
-    * These approaches use parser-based methods, relying on human-created dictionaries.
+* Current state-of-the-art for CAMEO event extraction is presented by the [PETRARCH2 coder](https://github.com/openeventdata/petrarch2).
+These approaches use parser-based methods, relying on human-created dictionaries.
 * Beieler (2016) replaced parser-based methods to instead use convolutional neural nets to identify events according to QuadClass variables (i.e., Conflict, Material Cooperation, Verbal Conflict, Verbal Cooperation)
 * Two neural architectures were used to classify a political event:
-    * (1) Pre-trained word embeddings (Kim, 2014); and (2) characters (Zhang et al., 2015) to automatically detect events and relationships.
+    * (1) Pre-trained word embeddings (Kim, 2014); and (2) character ConvNets (Zhang et al., 2015) to automatically detect events and relationships.

 * Data:
     * Soft-labelled English - English corpus consisted of data scraped from online news media sites.
     * Soft-labelled ARabic - Arabic corpus was derived from a sentence-aligned [English/Arabic corpus](https://www.ldc.upenn.edu/collaborations/past-projects/gale/data/gale-pubs).
     * Machine-translated Arabic - Same set of labelled Arabic sentences that were run through machine-translation software (Weese et al., 2011).

-* Results:
-    * Character model was shown to be over

-## Areas of opportunity: Deep neural networks
+* Results: Character-based ConvNets performed better than the word-based models and Arabic-language model performed well even with such a small corpus.

+## Proposed idea: Application of NER on unstructured text

+ text mining to gather on-the-ground accounts of corruption and create a guiding framework for relevant stakeholders.
+That is, I would first build a corpus of text from community platforms, news sources, and social media (e.g., Consul, Twitter, etc.) and use language features to extract entities, identify red flags, and uncover citizen engagement/whistleblowers.
+This information would be very useful in determining culpable agents and problematic areas, such that it would be a first step in examining tax-fraud reasonableness.
+Thus, the goal would be threefold: (1) Create and analyze a corpus using a suite of NLP techniques (e.g., entity extraction, geo-tagging, pattern-matching, etc.), which could identify event type, location, date, actor/agent, number of people effected, among other pertinent variables; (2) merge these insights with relevant stakeholder partnerships; and (3) create a critical analog to drive an anti-corruption agenda forward.
+Such a model could also serve as an anti-corruption ontology of entities, distinguishing between different topics to provide a framework for stakeholders.

 ## Sample databases